 For instance, the 10 Commandments are a summary of the 42 Laws Of Maat which can be found in the Egyptian Book Of The Dead whilst the concept of Monotheism was already part of the Ancient Kemetic Mystery sytem recorded in such Ancient Egyptian Texts as the Medu Neter.

 From this perspective, the story of Moses told in the Torah and the new Religion that comes out of the events detailed in the Old Testament is in essence a story of how Moses and the Israelites copied and adapted the Laws and Beliefs of the indigenous Africans of Ancient Kemet to proclaim Judaism on Mt Sinai.

-The Influence Of Ancient Kemet On The Teachings Of The New Testament
+The African Origins Of The New Testament

 In particular, Kemetic Philosophy heavily influenced Christianity.